SHORT STORY 11

 Knowing full well that I'd seen the thick aerial of the satellite phone, I slowly said, "I need to call to Chloe."

 "Enough of this talk of Chloe!"

 "She paid for my little trip.
-And you two are best of friends.
 Don't you think I should be doing something out here on her behalf?"

 "No!
-All she wanted was for you to be here.
+All she wants is for you to be here.
 That's it!"

 "Why the hell did you even come?
 Last year you expressed absolutely no interest.
 And that suited me just fine!
-Honestly, I want to know.
-What or who exactly changed you mind?!
+What, or who exactly changed you mind?!
 Who have you been speaking to?!"